 While the outer fibers may be washable, the interior shaping materials (interfacings) may be dry-clean-only.
-Wetting these materials can make them go limp and loose their shape.
+Wetting these materials can make them go limp and lose their shape.
 However, you can usually spot clean and freshen these dry-clean-only sweaters at home with a home dry cleaning kit.

 Before You Begin Washing a Sweater

 If you are a novice at sweater washing or are concerned that the sweater may stretch excessively, be prepared by taking these steps.

 - Measure the width and length of the body of the sweater as well as the sleeve length before washing.

 - Or, trace around the unwashed sweater on plain white or kraft wrapping paper.